Alice R. Ballard

+Alice R. Ballard, also known as Alice Ballard Munn, (born June 16, 1945) is an American ceramicist, based in Clover, South Carolina.

+Life and career

-Ballard received her BS degree in design and MFA in painting from the University of Michigan in 1968.
+Alice R. Ballard was born on June 16, 1945, in Florence, South Carolina.
+She received a BS degree in design, and MFA degree in 1968 in painting from the University of Michigan.

 It is evident that her background in painting comes heavily into play during surface decoration with her ceramics.
 Ballard uses the pods as a three-dimensional canvas using terra sigallata because it reminds her much more of paint.
 Whereas glaze really sits on top like icing on the cake, she really wanted to emphasize the cake.

-From 1974 to 2001, she attended numerous workshops from the Penland School of Crafts in Penland, North Carolina.
+From 1974 to 2001, she attended numerous workshops from the Penland School of Craft in Penland, North Carolina.
 In 2004 she took a 40-day trip to China sponsored by the Center for International Research in Ceramic Art, West Virginia University.
 She has been a ceramic instructor on and off since 1967, and has her work in several galleries, including the Blue Spiral Gallery in Asheville, North Carolina and the Smithsonian American Art Museum’s Renwick Gallery in Washington D.C., where a white earthenware terra sigillata piece entitled "White Onion VII", has been added to the permanent collection.